vercona/Solid-Vote/README.md

 what about simply point allocation rather than strictly percentage...?

 binary comparison is a little tough as it must format how submissions are displayed...

+how to handle simultaneous votes [2 diff role groups, or for two diff rating/positions] on the same dataset/submission-set

+how to handle comment/sub level voting?
+(
+  i don't want to create a new voting event for each sub level... and data may need to be shared... hmm
+)

+TODO:

+so i’ll replace ‘key’ with ‘value’ i’ll add ‘show’ all elements
+show: 'category-…' or 'choice-…' not everything needs show but anything could at any point down the line to generate show arr, look for both show and value keys perhaps there is a way to mark/denote an el/component produces a value? valueStore will be init with null and values must be explicitly set. if a previously set value is changed and invalidation occurs, alert to errors if possible else… reset invalid to null?

+enable conversion to html/yml